marinade-finance/validator-bonds/settlement-pipelines/README.md

 * [close-settlements](../.buildkite/close-settlements.yml): Closes `Settlement` accounts, `SettlementClaim` accounts, and resets the state of stake accounts to be associated back to the validator `Bond` when not claimed.
   It verifies the on-chain state to see if the settlement has expired and if any `SettlementClaim` can be closed.
+* [verify-settlements](../.buildkite/verify-settlements.yml): Loading `Settlement` merkle tree data from gcloud and do if the on-chain state does not contain some unknown `Settlement` in comparison to gcloud list.

 ## Usage